whisthq/whist/main-webserver/README.md

 By default, hot-reloading of the Flask web server and Celery task queue is disabled (`HOT_RELOAD=`).
 To enable it, set `HOT_RELOAD` to a non-empty string in your `docker/.env` file.

+### Flask CLI

+Take advantage of the Flask CLI!
+Run `flask --help` for information about what commands are available.
+If, at any point, there is a script that you need to write that is useful for modifying the Flask application or any of its resources (e.g. databases), you are encourage to write it as a Flask CLI command.
+Start reading about the Flask CLI documentation [here](https://flask.palletsprojects.com/en/1.1.x/cli/?highlight=cli#custom-commands).

 ### Helper Software Setup

 We recommend that you download several softwares to help you code and test: